 The social cognitive career theory (SCCT) by Lent and his colleagues (1994) is used as a lens for this paper.
 The social cognitive career theory (SCCT) is aimed at explaining three interrelated aspects of career development: (a) how basic academic and career interests develop, (b) how educational and career choices are made, and (c) how academic and career success is obtained.
 This theory explains how interest is related to a career goal and action as they are exposed to conditions and requirements for pursuing STEM careers.
 The career awareness program in this study was aimed at exposing learners to STEM careers with the hope of improving the uptake and retention of rural female learners in the STEM subject stream.
+The career awareness session took place at a central school to both schools to enable them easy access to the venue.
 The career awareness program included real professionals in the STEM field sharing information on their daily work and the requirements for their jobs.
 This enabled learners to not only get information on STEM careers but to also interact with professionals in these fields.
 The professionals also shared benefits of STEM careers to arouse learners' interests in these careers more.